halawami/UnderlingsofUnderwing/README.md

 - [x] Lose a handler while at 2 handlers
   - When at 2 handlers, the handler count should remain at 2
     - ```tests.player.handler.RemoveTests.test2Handlers()```

-// TODO: Remove
-- [ ] Reach 12 points and gain a handler from a dragon at the same time
-- [ ] Reach 25 points and gain a handler from a dragon as the same time

 ### Element Collection (Phase 1) ```tests.elements.drawing```